djsing/ELEN4010/test/README.md

 - Retrieivng desitnations that are part of a trip

 ## trip.test
-This file contains unit-test for the trips model, which is responsible for generating the databse query strings for the destinations table.
+This file contains unit-tests for the trips model, which is responsible for generating the databse query strings for the destinations table.
 These tests include:
 - Adding destinations
 - Deleting destinations

+## user.test
+This file contains unit-tests for users model, which is responsible for generating the databse query strings for the users table.
+These tests include:
+- Creating new users
+- Finding existing users